Azure-Samples/media-services-dotnet-dynamic-encryption-with-aes/README.md

 # Dynamically encrypt assets with AES-128 using Azure Media Services v2

+## NOTE

+You can find the latest and most extensive Media Services v3 .NET samples in the [Azure Media Services v3](https://github.com/Azure-Samples/media-services-v3-dotnet) repository.

+## Overview

-The sample shows how to use Azure Media Services to dynamically encrypt your content with AES 128-bit clear encryption keys.
+The sample in this repo shows how to use Azure Media Services v2 to dynamically encrypt your content with AES 128-bit clear encryption keys.

 ## How To Run This Sample